Date of Degree

 Copyright 2010 Jonathan Paul Day

 Day, Jonathan Paul.
-"The strategy of presidential campaigns." dissertation, University of Iowa, 2010.
+"The strategy of presidential campaigns."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.